 Get a vehicle

-Check the value of your car by searching online.
+Check the value of your car by searching for cars online.

 It may cost a few hundred dollars but getting a professional